roobyz/sql-transformer/README.md

 `SQL Transformer` makes SQL code more organized and readable.
 Heavy focus was made on improving developer productivity and clarity.
 It works with common table expressions (CTEs) as well as complicated inline SQL.

-The code is heaving commented in case you are eager to understand how it works, or want to make updates or contributions.
+The code is heavily commented in case you are eager to understand how it works, or want to make updates or contributions.

 ## Usage